AI Workshop: learn to build apps with AI →

 • >=: you accept any version equal to or higher than the one you specify

-• <: you accept any version lower to the one you specify
+• <: you accept any version lower than the one you specify

 • =: you accept that exact version